 As a registered social landlord, our assets play a vital role in helping us deliver our strategic objectives.
 These assets, which in the main are residential properties, are our core product and as such are central to our business model.
 All our services are affected by how well we utilise, maintain, develop, and grow these assets.
-For the first time we have analysed each and every house to determine its financial and social value and thus its sustainability score.
+We have analysed each and every house to determine its financial and social value and thus its sustainability score.
 Our asset management goals, as defined in our Asset Management Strategy are strongly aligned to our business objectives.